 v.
 Square Spiral Pattern This pattern provides good sampling of the large scale environment associated with the storm and good azimuthal sampling of the storm’s inner core region.
 These advantages come at the expense of providing very limited radial coverage in the inner core sampling (Fig. 3-7).
 The square spiral pattern can be adjusted in size (typically a 10x10 or 12x12 degree box centered on the storm) depending on the aircraft ferry times.
 Depending on fuel considerations, leg spacing can be adjusted as needed (e.g. 1, 1.5, 2, or 2.5 degrees), the number of circumnavigations can be adjusted up or down, and over storm legs can be added at any point during the mission.
-This pattern has the following advantages: it does not require precise storm positions, it is relatively easily navigated, and due to its symmetric coverage around the storm it is useful for calculating budgets at various radii
+This pattern has the following advantages: it does not require precise storm positions, it is relatively easily navigated, and due to its symmetric coverage around the storm it is useful for calculating budgets at various radii.